 What about chalk paint and other paints that say you don’t need to use primer?

 And these paints are correct – when used on certain surfaces, they don’t require primer at all.
-This is because they generally don’t need primer to be able to stick to most surfaces.
-Even surfaces like previously finished wood furniture or metal that other paints wouldn’t stick to at all.
+This is because they generally don’t need a primer to be able to stick to most surfaces – even surfaces like wood furniture or metal that other paints wouldn’t stick to well.

 Yellowing of white furniture paint caused by wood tannins.